AngKhaiPin/Assignment-Cpp/PART2.md

 Describe the problems encountered and provide the solutions / plan for the solutions.

-1. Unable to retrieve the created vector data for zombie hp, attk, range / alien hp.
-Solution: Use pass by reference method.
+1. Unable to retrieve the created vector data for zombie hp, attk, range / alien hp. <br/>Solution: Use pass by reference method.